daos-stack/daos/utils/debug/README-gdb.md

                 |                                |
 </pre>

-We are now able get the address of the buffer and to show that the malloc chunck header has been corrupted.
+We are now able get the address of the buffer and to show that the malloc chunk header has been corrupted.

 ```GDB